The programme is open to:

 The programme is designed to be accessible and inclusive to anyone with work, caring and/or study requirements.

-The Ingenuity Programme takes place from November 2022 to June 2023.
-The programme is broken down into three stages:
+The Ingenuity Programme takes place from October to June and is broken down into three stages

 Throughout the programme we will run up to 2x 1.5 hour training sessions a week.
 Attendance to these is optional and all online sessions will be recorded for those unable to attend them live.